opauloh/react-testing-library-course-tjs/README.md

 ```

 - We can use regex to let our tests more flexible, like that:
-  `/favorite number/i`, the "i", stands for insensitive case, because in this
+  `/favorite number/i`, the "I", stands for insensitive case, because in this
   case the user is not impacted by the case of the label texts, and if we decide
   to change it, we don't need to rewrite our tests: